mbodm/wingetupd/README.md

 - I assume the WinGet-Team will correct this wrong behaviour in their [packages repository](https://github.com/microsoft/winget-pkgs/tree/master/manifests) soon.
 - `wingetupd.exe` is written in C#, is using .NET 6 and is built with Visual Studio 2022.
 - If you wanna compile the source by your own, you just need Visual Studio 2022 Community (or one of the other editions).
 Nothing else.
-- The release-binaries are compiled as _self-contained_ .NET 6 .exe files, with "x64 Windows" as target.
+- The release-binaries are compiled as _self-contained_ .NET 6 .exe files, with "win-x64" as target.
 - _Self-contained_: That´s the reason why the binariy-size is 15 MB and why there is no framework requirement.
 - The _.csproj_ source file contains some MSBUILD task, to create a zip file, when publishing with Visual Studio 2022.
 - GitHub´s default _.gitignore_ excludes Visual Studio 2022 publish-profiles, so i added a [publish-settings screenshot](img/screenshot-publish-settings.png) to repo.